 Many quite elderly people experience very little decline in their cognitive function.
 They achieve that by leading a healthy lifestyle throughout their lives.
 We all need to recognise a fundamental truth; cognitive deterioration as we get older is not inevitable.

 The causes of Dementia on the Sunshine Coast

 Dementia is a disease caused unwittingly, yet primarily by lifestyle choices.
 The main culprits are

 Diabetes and obesity both increase the risk of dementia.
 Contrary to popular belief, the ideal fuel for your brain is not glucose, but ketones.
 Ketones are what the body produces when it converts fat (as opposed to glucose) into energy.
 One of the best ways of treating dementia is to reduce your overall sugar consumption.

 2. Gluten consumption.

-It is best to avoid gluten, even if you you have never been diagnosed with coeliac disease or gluten intolerance.
+It can be argued it is best to avoid gluten, even if you you have never been diagnosed with coeliac disease or gluten intolerance.
 This is because gluten can make our gut lining more permeable, which allows substances to get into our bloodstream when they shouldn’t.
 That then stimulates our immune system and promotes inflammation and autoimmunity.
 Both of these conditions play a role in the development of dementia.
 What is more, research also shows that our blood-brain barrier is negatively affected by gluten.
 This makes our brains more susceptible to damage.
-What is more, the increased consumption of genetically engineered grains, which are now common in most processed foods, increases our risk of dementia.
+What is more, the increased consumption of genetically engineered grains, which are now common in most processed foods, may increase our risk of dementia.
 So it is prudent to avoid all processed food, and particularly gluten.
 Hence there are very sound reasons why good naturopaths so often advise people to get off gluten.